 Don’t fret if oregano is out of stock at the nearest supermarket.
 If you happen to see fresh fennel (the herb type, not to be confused with the heart-shaped vegetable), put it in your trolley.
 Native to southern Europe, the aromatic herb is now cultivated worldwide.

-Half part sweet, half part bitter, fennel has an unmistakable taste.
-Its subtle sweetness is reminiscent of licorice, which gets stronger as you cook it.
+Half part sweet, half part bitter, fennel has an unmistakable taste that also makes it a great replacement for fennel seeds.
+Its subtle sweetness is like licorice, which gets stronger as you cook it.
 Like other herbs, fennel takes kindly to tomato-based dishes, salads, and roast items.